Murder of Neal Rosenblum: Trials

 Gordon was the star witness in all the trials.
 In the first three trials, an extensive roster of witnesses was used, many of them jailhouse informants or otherwise unsavory characters.
 For the fourth trial, the prosecutor streamlined the case, using more technologically advanced presentation such as PowerPoint and far fewer witnessess, concluding the proceedings in half the amount of time.

 Tielsch's leg tattoo of a swastika was not admitted into evidence.
 His attorney argued that it could not be proven that he had already had the swastika at the time of the murder.

 Tielsch's first three trials ended in a deadlocked jury.
 He was convicted of third-degree murder in a fourth trial in 2002, with a sentence of 10 to 20 years.
 The judge in the latter trial, Lawrence O'Toole, declared that the jury was giving the defendant a break by limiting charges to 3rd degree murder.
 The Supreme Court of Pennsylvania upheld the decision in 2007.

 Tielsch was released from prison on October 23, 2017, after serving 15 years of the maximum 20.

 Media

 The prosecutorial doggedness in pursuing multiple trials generated controversy.
-The prosecutor explained it as due to the heinous nature of a hate crime, while the local newspaper rejected hate crimes as deserving special treatment.
+The prosecutor explained it as due to the heinous nature of a hate crime, while the local newspaper rejected the idea that hate crimes deserved special treatment.
 The newspaper's response drew public criticism.

 After the Pittsburgh synagogue mass shooting in 2018 that killed 11 and injured 6, major media revisited the Rosenblum murder, which was also an anti-Semitic shooting attack that took place in the same neighborhood, and one in which the shooter also had no relationship with the victim.